-Several HERS verification elements are proposed.
-For AWHPs, the HERS inspection shall verify the make and model number of the installed AWHP to determine if the product listing on the MAEDbS is consistent in terms of the unit being fixed or variable compressor speed.
+Several verification elements are proposed.
+For AWHPs, a HERS inspector (or the building official) shall verify the make and model number of the installed AWHP to determine if the installed equipment is consistent with the MAEDbS product listing regarding fixed or variable compressor speed.

-For radiant panels, there are several proposed HERS verifications:
+For radiant ceiling panels, there are several proposed HERS verifications:

-The HERS Rater shall verify that the installed panel area in the dwelling unit is sufficient to meet the Manual J design loads based on the radiant panel manufacturer's specified heating and cooling capacities at nominal rated conditions.
+The HERS Rater shall verify that the installed panel area in the dwelling unit is consistent with the compliance documentation (i.e. able to meet the Manual J design loads based on the manufacturer's specified panel heating and cooling capacities at nominal rated conditions).